jenniferjacobs/fireandlion/terms.md

 In this agreement, ‘we’ means both parties, Fire and Lion and the client together.
 ‘You’ means the client.

 This agreement sets out the general terms and conditions of our working relationship.
 Its terms govern each project we undertake together.
-Each project will have its own specific terms and project deliverables, which will be detailed in a project specification document, and costed on formal quotations.
+Each project should have its own specific terms and project deliverables, which will be detailed in a project specification document or a written brief from you, and costed on formal quotations.
 We refer to the material we create together in any given project as ‘the work’.

 ## No licenses granted